Using Application Preview

 Utilizing Multi-Member Files in m-Power

-Utilizing Multi-Member Files in m-Power Many m-Power users believe that they are unable to utilize their multi-member files in m-Power because m-Power was designed to work over Databases other than DB2.
-Since these other databases do not have multi-member files, we removed the ability from the interface to access these multi-member files.
-However, there Read the rest of this document »
+Utilizing Multi-Member Files in m-Power Click here to access legacy documentation for this feature Many m-Power users believe that they are unable to utilize their multi-member files in m-Power because m-Power was designed to work over Databases other than DB2.
+Since these other databases do not have multi-member files, we removed the ability from the […]

 Saved Searches

-Saved Searches Beginning with the September 7th, 2011 update of m-Power, end-users will have the ability to save their run-time/ad-hoc application options for subsequent use.
+Saved Searches Click here to access legacy documentation for this feature This feature allows end-users the ability to save their run-time/ad-hoc application options for subsequent use.
 Users will love this enhancement as it will allow them to bypass entering the same searching/sorting options multiple times on any given application.
-Instead, users simply do the following: Read the rest of this document »
+Instead, users simply do the following: […]

 Displaying System Variables at Run Time

-Record Selections Record selections include the following features: Improved “Is in the List” and “Not in the List” options, allowing developers to have a nearly-unlimited number of list values.
+Filters Click here to access legacy documentation for this feature Filters include the following features: Improved "Is in the List" and "Not in the List" options, allowing developers to have a nearly-unlimited number of list values.
 Clearer instructions for developer inputs such as: Constant values, Application field values, and Runtime Value Prompts (where applicable).
-Improved Range and Null options, taking the Read the rest of this document »
+Improved […]

 Copy Applications to Different Data Dictionaries

-Copy Applications to Other Data Dictionaries This feature allows for even faster application development, as users can copy an application to a completely different data dictionary.
-Ultimately, this means that our Web Interface user can build one application and have it deployed to countless other data dictionaries in minutes rather than days.
-Here is Read the rest of this document »
+Copy Applications to Other Data Dictionaries Click here to access legacy documentation for this feature This feature allows for even faster application development, as users can copy an application to a completely different data dictionary.
+Ultimately, this means that our Web Interface user can build one application and have it deployed to countless other data […]